CAGR in Excel Formula (Table of Contents)

 - By CAGR, we cannot assume the growth rate will be the same in the future.

-- By CAGR, we cannot have insight into the uneven in growth in the middle years.
+- We cannot have insight into the uneven growth in the middle years of CAGR.

 - CAGR is not an absolute value.